canonical/kafka-connect-operator/README.md

 $ juju deploy kafka --channel 3/edge -n 3 --config roles="broker,controller"
 ```

-To deploy the Charmed Apache Kafka Connect operator and relate it with the Kafka cluster, use the following commands:
+To deploy the Charmed Apache Kafka Connect operator and relate it with the Apache Kafka cluster, use the following commands:

 ```shell
 $ juju deploy kafka-connect --channel latest/edge